vuejs/docs/src/style-guide/README.md

 </ul>
 ```

-Will throw an error, because `v-if` directive will be evaluated first and property `user` does not exist at this moment.
+Will throw an error, because the `v-if` directive will be evaluated first and the iteration variable `user` does not exist at this moment.

 This could be fixed by iterating over a computed property instead, like this: